microsoft/FluidFramework/docs-temp-for-PR/Documentation-Dos-And-Do-Nots.md

 It is imperative that we keep the Fluid Framework's barrier to entry as low as possible to make adoption easier.
 Please avoid adding new terminology whenever possible.

+For a list of existing Fluid terminology, see [here](https://fluidframework.com/docs/glossary/).

 If you think you need to add something new to describe some new concept, it will need to be reviewed by the team.

 ## Define acronyms and abbreviations before use